eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 :::

 ::: warning **Why are we setting `NULL` in the listeners list?**
 You might have thought why it is necessary to set to `NULL` in the listeners list instead of removing the listener pointer from the list altogether.
-The reason is that, the `xps_listener_destroy()` function could be called from a loop that is iterating over the _listeners_ list.
-If we remove something from the list while we are iterating over it, it could cause the items to shift with in the list and interfere with the iteration.
-Thus we will set the pointer to `NULL` every time we destroy any instance which is part of a list.
+The reason is that, the _listeners_ list could be accessed from another part of the code.
+We will see the use of this in the next stage.

-**But if we keep setting pointers to `NULL` instead of removing them, won’t the list size keep growing?**
+**But how would we stop the `NULL` entries from accumulating?**

-Yes, it will keep growing.
-In order to remedy this, we will keep track of a `NULL` counter eg: `n_null_listeners` and increment it every time we set an item to `NULL` in the list.
-When the count goes above a certain threshold we will clear all the `NULL`s from the list together when it is safe to do so.
+We will keep track of a `NULL` counter eg: `n_null_listeners` and increment it every time we set an item to `NULL` in the list.
+When the count goes above a certain threshold we will do a _compaction_ on the list by clearing all the `NULL` entries when it is safe to do so.
 This functionality is not part of the current stage and will be implemented in the upcoming stages.
 :::

 With the listeners attached to the event loop using `xps_loop_attach()`, when a client tries to connect to a listener, we will get a notification from the epoll.
 To handle this, we’ll create a function `xps_listener_connection_handler()`.
 This function is responsible to accept the incoming client connection and to create an instance of `xps_connection_t` using `xps_connection_create()` function.
 Think about where `xps_listener_connection_handler()` may be called.